 - In multi-server setups, are public and private traffic moving along the appropriate networks?

 - Are your site(s) or application(s) performing as expected?

 5. Changing DNS and “Going Live”

-Now that you’ve migrated all of your data, applications, and websites to your new server and performed sufficient testing, it’s time to switch your DNS so traffic goes from the old server to the new infrastructure.
+Now that you’ve migrated all of your data, applications, and websites to your new server and performed sufficient testing, it’s time to switch your DNS.
+This switch is essential as it directs traffic from the old server to the new infrastructure.